Asia Pacific: Internship and Study Semester

 The semester program combines business courses in Sydney, Australia - one of Asia Pacific’s most well known business hubs; and the opportunity for students to expand their career horizons with an intensive internship in one of four important locations in Asia Pacific: Sydney, Australia; Auckland, New Zealand; Singapore; or Hong Kong, China.

 Hong Kong has one of the largest concentrations of corporate headquarters in the Asia-Pacific region, closely followed by Singapore.
-Hong Kong and Singapore are two of the world’s leading financial centers, and are known for it’s free trade agreements.
+Hong Kong and Singapore are two of the world’s leading financial centers, and are known for their free trade agreements.

 Australia is consistently ranked in the world’s top ten countries for quality of life (Australia was ranked 10th in the world in 2017), environmental quality, jobs, earnings, education and skills.
 Sydney is also ranked as the thirteenth most popular city in the world for international students.